Skip to content

 Huawei HMS Notifications

-The following sections take you through the process of registering Huawei HMS push notifications:
+The following sections explain how to register Huawei HMS push notifications:

 To use Huawei Push notifications you must also implement the Huawei OAuth 2.0 Flow.